cyb3rjerry/c-b.io/content/cases/ransoming-your-cloud-infra-pt1.md

 ---
 title: "Cloudy With A Chance Of Compromise: How A Skid Ransoms Your Buckets"
+description: "Encrypting 250GB of S3 data with basic app permissions and barely leaving a trace.
+The skid approach to cloud ransomware and why your SOC probably wouldn't catch it."
 date: 2026-04-04
 severity: "high"
 status: "Open"